ahmerb/typescript-sequelize-article/article.md

 # So you want to use types with Sequelize?

 Once a team first takes the leap into the world of types with Typescript, it seems there's no going back.
 Typescript has become common to see in front-end applications, so why aren't we using all those juicy compile-time type checks on the server?
-At Vivacity, we've adopted Typescript on *both* the front- and back-end for new projects.
+At Vivacity, we've adopted Typescript on *both* the front- and back-end for one of our new projects.
 We're currently building a new data set management tool using Typescript, Express and Sequelize.
 This guide will step you through how to set this up so you can create, read, update and delete without ever getting a type wrong.

+> The are *some* guides out there already, such as [this useful guide][zalecki] by Michal Zalecki.
+While that can get you started, it doesn't tell you how to deal with associations, which get pretty tricky.
+We also hope this guides acts as a more comprehensive tutorial that guides you from start to being able to use Sequlize with Typescript fairly fluently.

+> Usually, adding types is a matter of adding a `@types` package, but for Sequelize, it's a more difficult endeavour.
+We have to know how to structure our app so that we get the best type inference; we have to understand how to define different types which the Sequelize functions will take to generate their own typings; and do lots of boilerplate to get support for associations.

 ## Let's get started

 We're about to embark on a rollercoaster adventure.
 At first, adding Typescript will seem like nothing but a cumbersome waste of time.
 Hours lost to just littering your Sequelize models with a slew of verbose type annotations.
-But, peservere!
+But, persevere!
 By the time we reach the end, your models will be so well typed that your api routes will practically be writing themselves.
 Here's a sneak peak.

 ![image TODO][todo]